 New Hampshire: Yes, March speech to Northeast Republican Leadership Conference marked his return to a state where he performed weakly in 2012 campaign.

-South Carolina: Yes.
+South Carolina: Yes, April GOP event at The Citadel military college, where two sons are cadets.
 Campaigned in April 2013 for former Gov. Mark Sanford's opponent, Curtis Bostic, in a GOP House runoff race.
 Sanford won.